Skip to main content

 Overview

-The Stand Together trial is evaluating the effectiveness and cost-effectiveness of KiVa to reduce bullying in primary schools.
-KiVa is a Finnish school based anti-bullying programme.
-This large randomised controlled trial is working with 116 primary schools across England and Wales.
+Bryony previously worked on the Stand Together trial which evaluated the effectiveness and cost-effectiveness of KiVa (a Finnish school based anti-bullying programme) to reduce bullying in primary schools.
+This large randomised controlled trial worked with 116 primary schools across England and Wales (https://standtogethertrial.weebly.com/)

 Qualifications